letsencrypt/cp-cps/CPS.md

 ### 5.3.6 Sanctions for unauthorized actions

-Action will be taken to safeguard ISRG and its subscribers whenever ISRG Trusted Contributors, whether through negligence or malicious intent, fail to comply with ISRG policies including this CPS.
+Action will be taken to safeguard ISRG and its Subscribers whenever ISRG Trusted Contributors, whether through negligence or malicious intent, fail to comply with ISRG policies including this CPS.

 Actions taken in response to non-compliance may include termination, removal from trusted roles, or reporting to legal authorities.